unomena/restlet-sites/modules/com.restlet/learn/guide/2.2/extensions/xstream.md

 It also provides a plugin for the ConverterService which will automatically serialize and deserialize your Java objets returned by annotated methods in ServerResource subclasses.
+To make it work, you just need to have the org.restlet.ext.xstream.jar in your classpath.

 Here is an example server resource: